rexlunae/simple-endian-rs/README.md

 * https://crates.io/crates/byteorder
 * https://crates.io/crates/bswap

 byteorder has over 11 million downloads, and is clearly the prevailing way to handle endian in Rust.
 However, it relies on programmers writing specific logic to swap bytes and requires accessing memory in ways that are unlike normal patterns for Rust.
-But there's really very little difference between a native endian type and a foreign endian one in terms of how it is stored in memory.
+But really, the only difference between a big- and little-endian value is the interpretation.
+It shouldn't require a drastically different pattern of code to access them.

 ## So, why create another one?